 Read more about Eni Foundation’s projects

-In addition to Italy, we operate in nine Countries:
+In addition to Angola, we operate in nine Countries:

-Mexico, Algeria, Egypt, Myanmar, Mozambique, Ghana, Angola, Republic of the Congo, Indonesia.
+Italy, Mexico, Algeria, Egypt, Myanmar, Mozambique, Ghana, Republic of the Congo, Indonesia.